Frequently Asked Questions

 Please see our application page for more information on fee waivers.

-January 15th is now the admission deadline for the QCB program.
+December 1st is the admission deadline for the QCB program.
 You may apply for the program and find more information about the admission timeline by clicking here.
-The priority deadline is December 1.
 This date is when applications will begin to be reviewed.
+Applications that are not complete by this date may not be considered, or will not be as competitive.

 Admission is conducted on a rolling basis.
 Applicants will find out no later than March 15th if they will receive an invitation to interview.